 This is an article that is going live simultaneously on Gaming History 101 and The B-Team Podcast as the topic is applicable to both.
 This was based on a conversation started on B-Team Episode 354 and continued without me on Episode 355 with Chip and Ryan.
-It regards the news from Microsoft’s Spring Event regarding Xbox One and Windows 10 gaming (this link provides a VR 360 video of the whole 30 minute announcement and was the only video I could still find of the actual Phil Spencer speech).
+It regards the news from Microsoft’s Spring Event regarding Xbox One and Windows 10 gaming ( provides a VR 360 video of the whole 30 minute announcement and was the only video I could still find of the actual Phil Spencer speech).
 Once the event ended, everyone wanted to chime in on what this means for Xbox One (the “updated hardware” announcement), Universal Windows Platoform (UWP) apps instead of Win32 (.exe) programs, and just what the heck Microsoft is planning.
 This also led to a series of articles rightfully criticizing many of Microsoft’s claims about PC gaming.
 Professional acquaintance Jason Evangelho did a great piece dissecting it on Forbes, Tim Sweeny (co-founder of Epic Games) flat out wants us to fight UWP, and Peter “Durante” Thoman (the modder responsible for the DSfix on Dark Souls PC and overall fixer of broken PC ports) explains how UWP renders many of the tweaks/mods PC gamers go to the platform for completely impossible.
 With all the discussion, I figured I would break it down for you and explain why I think that the future can exist with consoles, UWP, and PC games, but they all need each other.

 What Was at the Microsoft Spring Showcase